gardener-attic/aws-lb-readvertiser/README.md

 -resync-period duration
     the period at which the controller sync with the cache will happen (default 30m0s) -service-name string
-    Name of the service of type Loabalancer (default "kube-apiserver") -service-namespace string
+    Name of the service of type Loadbalancer (default "kube-apiserver") -service-namespace string
-    Namespace of the service of type Loabalancer -shoot-kubeconfig string
+    Namespace of the service of type Loadbalancer -shoot-kubeconfig string
     Paths to a shoot's kubeconfig.
 Required.
 -endpoint-name string